 Each semester, GERMS admits a new class of probationary EMTs, who are affectionately known as “probies.”
 Probies quickly learn about the organization’s culture and protocols as they ride shifts, participate in training exercises, and partake in social events.
 GERMS has developed an integrated, multilayered mentorship system to ensure each probationary member has a senior member with whom he or she can ask for guidance.

 There are two ways in which Georgetown students may join GERMS.
 Many applicants successfully complete the Emergency Medical Technician course offered semesterly by our Department of Education.
 Alternatively, Georgetown students may obtain National Registry of Emergency Medical Technicians (NREMT) certification independently from GERMS and then apply to GERMS as a “reciprocity.”
 When evaluating applications, GERMS heavily favors applicants with prior EMT experience, other skills that are essential to the organization’s success, and applicants who are well suited for the organization’s culture.

-Applications for the Spring 2018 probationary class are currently closed.
-Applications for the Fall 2018 probationary class will open in May.
-Keep checking our Facebook page for updates on the application cycle.
-Any further questions regarding applications to GERMS may be sent to the Director of Probationary Members, Brigitte Anderson.
+Applications for the Fall 2018 Probationary Class are now closed.
+Check back in the Fall for the Spring 2019 Probationary Class application!(Date to be determined).
+Any further questions regarding applications to GERMS may be sent to the Director of Probationary Members, Grae Hill.